bonniepeng2002/Livi/DEVLOG.md

 - Created a stack navigation for messages screen, removed stack navigator for home feed.
 - Create Listing Detail page, link it to one of the items in the list on the feed such that when the list item is clicked, we are taken to a new screen
-  - linked through passing in the name through the route's props.. do be changed when real data is present
+  - linked through passing in the name through the route's props.. to be changed when real data is present
 - READDED IN Home Stack Navigator... realized I needed it afterall :/
 - Changed AppTabs to not show header, and made the tabs show a custom header themselves